Skip to main content

 Step 4: Apply Barcodes to Inventory

-3. Test the barcode by scanning with your mobile device to confirm readability.
+• Test barcodes with a mobile device to ensure readability.

 Best Practices